-I flew into Cluj-Napoca on a early flight from the UK, on arrival was mightily surprised with the heat when exiting the airport.
+I flew into Cluj-Napoca on an early flight from the UK, on arrival was mightily surprised with the heat when exiting the airport.
 The airport was not much to write home about as I wanted to exit as quickly as possible and get a taxi to my accommodation.
-I was advised to avoid taxis that approach you and get one from the taxi rank, unfortunately the rank as empty and had to flag one down dropping people at departures.
+I was advised to avoid taxis that approach you and get one from the taxi rank, unfortunately, the rank as empty and had to flag one down dropping people at departures.

-The drive into Cluj was interesting as a first time visitor to East Europe, a blend of nice scenery, fantastic architecture and some old style Soviet buildings mainly flats.
+The drive into Cluj was interesting as a first-time visitor to East Europe, a blend of nice scenery, fantastic architecture and some old-style Soviet buildings mainly flats.
 We passed through the main city centre and arrived at my requested destination.

-If you prefer not to stay in self catering accommodation there are many other alternatives including HOTELS…
+If you prefer not to stay in self-catering accommodation there are many other alternatives including HOTELS…

 What Wikipedia Says?

 Cluj-Napoca, a city in north western Romania, is the unofficial capital of the Transylvania region.
 It’s home to universities, vibrant nightlife and landmarks dating to Saxon and Hungarian rule.
 Surrounding its central square, Piața Unirii, is the Gothic-style St. Michael’s Church and the dramatic Matthias Corvinus Statue of the 15th-century king.
 The baroque-era Bánffy Palace is now a museum showcasing Romanian art.
 More info…